 - What did I do differently that made these SUMMER successes possible?

-- What obstacles did I anticipate 10-11 weeks ago and make plans for, to ensure my SUMMER successes?
+- What obstacles did I anticipate 12 weeks ago and made plans for in order to ensure my SUMMER successes?

 - What desired reality, in your personal and professional life, do you want to be celebrating when the summer gives way to fall?
 [Yes, the desired reality is a goal, but in case you resist goal setting hold on to the desired reality.]